 You will have to start sending your retargeting emails soon after someone's clicked off your website.
-If you send them the emails soon, they are more likely to remember your rams, return to your website and convert.
+If you send them the emails soon, they are more likely to remember, return to your website, and convert.

 Finally, set up automation to save time and automatically send retargeting emails to appropriate people based on their behavior.

 💡 Related guide: A guide to finding the right email send time for higher engagements

 5 best practices to send better retargeting email campaigns